Evodevelopment/PA-for-Python-Developer/README.md

 Open source and free.
 It’s also an open-source language, which means its source code is freely available and can be distributed and modified.
 This has led to a large community of developers contributing to its development and creating a vast ecosystem of Python libraries.

 Dynamically typed.
 Python is dynamically typed, meaning you don't have to declare the data type of a variable when you create it.
 The Python interpreter infers the type, which makes the code more flexible and easy to work with.

+Besides its wide popularity, Python has applications in numerous industries, from tech to finance, healthcare, and beyond.
+Learning Python opens up many career opportunities and guarantees improved career outcomes.
+We’ve already mentioned the versatility of Python, but let’s look at a few specific examples of where you can use it:

+Data science.
+Python is widely used in data analysis and visualization, with libraries like Pandas, NumPy, and Matplotlib being particularly useful.

+Web development.
+Frameworks such as Django and Flask are used for backend web development.

+Software development.
+You can use Python in software development for scripting, automation, and testing.

+Game development.
+You can even use it for game development using libraries like PyGame and tkinter.

+Machine learning & AI.
+Libraries like TensorFlow, PyTorch, and Scikit-learn make Python a popular choice in this field.
+Find out how to learn AI in a separate guide.